dbosk/introtools/modules/editor/editor.md

 We've already encountered the `nano` editor.
 A small editor that runs entirely in the terminal.
-An editor that runs in the terminal is an important tool, because you can use it in all terminal interfaces, e.g. on remote systems over SSH or systems which doesn't have any *graphical* user interface (e.g. servers).
+An editor that runs in the terminal is an important tool, because you can use it in all terminal interfaces, e.g. on remote systems over SSH or systems which doesn't have any *graphical* user interface (GUI, e.g. servers).

-However, in most cases you'll be using the editor on your own system, which will usually have a graphical user interface (GUI).
+However, in most cases you'll be using the editor on your own system, which will usually have a GUI.
 So it might be worth having two editors of choice.

 Below we give a list of some commons editors, both terminal and GUI.